rayference/pinttrs/docs/rst/usage.rst

    interpretation.
 The reason is that automatically interpreting units using the built-in unit registry is a potential source of trouble for users who would also manipulate units created with a different registry.

+   It should however be noted that with the application registry, Pint makes using a shared registry much safer.
+We might support automatic string interpretation using the default registry in a future release.

 Pinttrs defines a :func:`pinttrs.field` function similar to :func:`attrs.field`, which basically calls the latter after defining some metadata.
 The ``units`` argument